jjensen/luaplus51-all/Src/Modules/wsapi/doc/us/manual.md

 is then passed to your server's WSAPI connector.
 The generic application launchers provided with WSAPI respect this pattern.

-This is how the above example would look package this way (for example, in a *hello.lua* file:
+This is how the above example would look packaged this way (for example, in a *hello.lua* file):

 <pre class="example">
 #!/usr/bin/env wsapi.cgi